DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 # Habit

-Habit is actually a rule which not able to translate into linter yet.
+Habit is actually rules that not able to translate into linter yet.

 ## Pure function

-If allowed, make pure function, this make testing easier.
+If possible, make pure function, this make testing easier.

 ## Modular Function